usnistgov/NetSimulyzer-ns3-module/doc/source/colors.rst

 ``Color3`` has a corresponding attribute type ``Color3Value`` which accepts the same constructor as a ``Color3``, or just accepts a ``Color3``.
 It's used when setting or retrieving an attribute from a model.
+As well as corresponding ``Color3OptionalValue`` types for attributes backed by ``OptionalValue``.

 .. code-block:: C++